Ichtiostega/masters-degree-project/README.md

 The program would get a sound file with a chord being played and return its name.
 Simple as that.

 # Data
-Here i list datasets that might be usefull in the project.
+Here I list datasets that might be useful in the project.
 The datasets are from reputable sources and seem to be well constructed.
-If somehow all of them faile there is still the option of making my own data.
+If somehow all of them failed there is still the option of making my own data.
 ## [IDMT-SMT-Guitar](https://www.idmt.fraunhofer.de/en/publications/datasets/guitar.html)

 ## [IDMT-SMT-Chords](https://www.idmt.fraunhofer.de/en/publications/datasets/chords.html)